Civil Legal Assistance

 Scholarships

-Through the support of our generous donors, the Indiana Bar Foundation offers several scholarships for current law students.
+Through the support of generous donors, the Indiana Bar Foundation offers several scholarships for current law students.
 Loan repayment assistance is also available for licensed attorneys working at civil legal assistance organizations.

 -